nuppet/multiserver-chat/README.md

 # multiserver-chat

-Multiserver Chat is an external back channel chat extension for StarMash.
+Multiserver Chat (MSC) is an external back channel chat extension for StarMash.
+When loaded, MSC works like a party line.
+It also attempts to emulate team chat.
+And, because it uses an IRC server, can benefit from IRC features like bots and services.

+StarMash is a javascript modification to [AirMash](https://airma.sh).

 ## Client side usage

-Configure and then place ws-chat-bridge.js on the web.
+Configure ws-chat-bridge.js and then place it on the web.
 Direct StarMash to load this file as an extension.

+### Client side development

 In js console try: